Jacqueline Kennedy Onassis: Later years (1975–1990s)

 Following her resignation from Viking Press, Onassis was hired by Doubleday, where she worked as an associate editor under an old friend, John Turner Sargent, Sr. Among the books she edited for the company are Larry Gonick's The Cartoon History of the Universe, the English translation of the three volumes of Naghib Mahfuz's Cairo Trilogy (with Martha Levin), and autobiographies of ballerina Gelsey Kirkland, singer-songwriter Carly Simon, and fashion icon Diana Vreeland.
 She also encouraged Dorothy West, her neighbor on Martha's Vineyard and one of the last surviving members of the Harlem Renaissance, to complete the novel The Wedding (1995), a multi-generational story about race, class, wealth, and power in the U.S. The book was later adapted as a miniseries in 1998, starring Halle Berry and Lynn Whitfield and produced by Oprah Winfrey's Harpo Productions.

+As an editor for Doubleday, Onassis also persuaded top singer Michael Jackson to write his 1988 memoir Moonwalk.
+The book would be published by Doubleday, with Onassis serving as an editor for it as well.
+Though initially reluctant to do so, Onassis would also provide the Moonwalks foreword as well.
+Moonwalk, which was later acknowledged to have had great input from both Onassis and the book's second manuscript writer Stephen Davis, would top the New York Times best seller list and sell 1 million copies by the end of its run.
+Despite being Michael Jackson's memoir, and the third and final manuscript being written by Jackson with editing assistance from Shaye Areheart, the Wall Street Journal stated in 2010 that Moonwalk was in fact Onassis' "most successful book," due to her prominent role in supervising its writing for Doubleday and managing its input.

 In addition to her work as an editor, Onassis participated in cultural and architectural preservation.
 In the 1970s, she led a historic preservation campaign to save Grand Central Terminal from demolition and renovate the structure in Manhattan.
 A plaque inside the terminal acknowledges her prominent role in its preservation.
 In the 1980s, she was a major figure in protests against a planned skyscraper at Columbus Circle that would have cast large shadows on Central Park; the project was canceled.
 A later project proceeded despite protests: a large twin-towered skyscraper, the Time Warner Center, was completed in 2003.
 Her historic preservation efforts also include her influence in the campaign to save Olana, the home of Frederic Edwin Church in upstate New York.
 She was awarded the Fine Arts Federation medal for her devotion to the cause of historic preservation in New York City.